 Redmayne is one of our finest actors of his generation and he doesn’t let up for a moment, here.
 Of the rest of the cast, for the entire movie, I got Katherine Waterston (Tina) mixed up with the absent Brie Larson (Room), even though I see the former more recently in the superb Queen of Earth.
 Samantha Morton and Ezra Miller‘s characters have an intriguing part to play that make up the darker elements to the story, but I’ll leave them there.
 Fans of Channel 4’s Humans will spot Gemma Chan in one scene as Madam Ya Zhou, alongside Carmen Ejogo as Seraphina Picquery… or in English for newbies like me, she is Madam President.
 And the man who will one day play me in my life story, Colin Farrell, as Mr Graves, had a look of evil to him from the trailers, but when he first appeared in the film, he had a look of someone turning up from the council to try and sort out a structural issue.
 I really enjoyed his performance… yes, I dig Graves (I’m here all week, try my wand).

-I saw this film in 3D, a process I can take or leave for most films – especially since most of them aren’t shot in 3D, with it all being added in post-production.
+I saw Fantastic Beasts And Where To Find Them in 3D, a process I can take or leave for most films – especially since most of them aren’t shot in 3D, with it all being added in post-production.
 For Fantastic Beasts, the 3D was fine in places, but it took a while to settle down before it became useful.
-Early on, anything right at the front of the ‘camera’ didn’t work (along wit a few bits later, including a rather ugly character pointing out of the screen – something that worked brilliantly in Life of Pi with Pi’s stick because that WAS shot in 3D), and quite often it felt like the set had been stuck together like a model village, and then the camera was rushing around far too much to maek the 3D useful.
+Early on, anything right at the front of the ‘camera’ didn’t work (along with a few bits later, including a rather ugly character pointing out of the screen – something that worked brilliantly in Life of Pi with Pi’s stick because that WAS shot in 3D), and quite often it felt like the set had been stuck together like a model village, and then the camera was rushing around far too much to maek the 3D useful.
 However, it did improve as time went on, and the final 20-30 minutes were very effective, for reasons you’ll see however you watch the film.

 As I stated earlier, I’ve never watched a Harry Potter movie, although throughout that time I’ve been aware of a number of elements to the series so expected two hours of crazy, nonsensical happenings to take place before my eyes.
 That’s what I got and it was very entertaining, similar to Doctor Strange of which I knew even less before seeing that recently.
 In both cases, at no point did I feel like I was out of my depth, so for this one, JK Rowling and seasoned Potter director David Yates (the last four movies from that series, and set to do the same for the whole of the Fantastic Beasts series) should be given due credit for making this work for audiences old and new to the Harry’s world.
 And despite being a miserable old Meldrew a lot of the time, I was bowled over with a very heartfelt moment towards the end, which was perfectly written, acted and directed.
 (Pointy) Hats off to those involved.